zzq0706/unity-ros2-simulator/README.md

 Finally, please open `OpenConstructionSimulator` package from UnityHub.
 (It takes more than 5 minuites at the first time, in the case).

 ### 2. Select the Scene file
 There are pre-built Scene file in `Asset/OpenConstructionSim/Scenes/AdaptedDumperEnv.unity`.
 Check the sensor scripts and the controller scripts under 'dumper' object if you have more interests to adapt the scripts to new models.
+Tips for using radar sensor:
+1. Add the objects in the scene, which you want to detect with radars, to a layer named "Obstacle" (or whatever you want, but one should also modify the script for other names).
+2. Tick the box 'is Tirgger' of the collider for both radars and to be detected objects.

 ### 3. Connect with ROS
-please refer to the Unity-Robotics-Hub for ROS connection: https://github.com/Unity-Technologies/Unity-Robotics-Hub
+Please refer to the Unity-Robotics-Hub for ROS connection: https://github.com/Unity-Technologies/Unity-Robotics-Hub